Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 ### Troubleshooting empty log query results

-If your Kusto query returns empty or has no logs, please validate the following:
+If your Kusto query returns empty or has no logs, validate the following:

 - You have the right workspace ID
 - You're setting the correct time interval for the query.
 Try expanding the time interval for your query to see if that returns any results.
-- If your Kusto query also has a time interval, the query is evaluated for the intersection of the time interval in the query string and the time interval set in the `timespan` param provided the query API.
+- If your Kusto query also has a time interval, the query is evaluated for the intersection of the time interval in the query string and the time interval set in the `timeRange` parameter provided the query API.
 The intersection of these time intervals may not have any logs.
-To avoid any confusion, it's recommended to remove any time interval in the Kusto query string and use `timespan` explicitly.
+To avoid any confusion, it's recommended to remove any time interval in the Kusto query string and use `timeRange` explicitly.

 ### Troubleshooting server timeouts when executing logs query request